Select Language

 1. Introduction & Overview

 This paper presents a novel machine learning framework for 1-hour ahead solar power prediction.
-The core innovation lies in its approach to feature engineering.
-Instead of relying solely on raw historical data and weather variables, the method constructs a higher-dimensional feature space using Chebyshev polynomials and trigonometric functions.
-A subsequent feature selection scheme coupled with constrained linear regression is then employed to build a robust and interpretable predictive model tailored to different weather types.
+The core innovation lies in its two-stage approach: first, expanding the original feature set into a higher-dimensional space using Chebyshev polynomials and trigonometric functions; second, employing a tailored feature selection scheme coupled with constrained linear regression to build weather-specific predictive models.
+The proposed method aims to capture complex, non-linear relationships between meteorological variables and power output more effectively than standard models.

 2. Methodology